rednecktanuki/BookSnatcher/Docs/index.md

 1. close and reopen CMD
 2. cd Desktop
 3. py booksnatcher.py
-4. Follow on-screen instructions and:
+4. Follow on-screen instructions
-5.Open OBs, set it to copy window and right click > fullscreen projection > choose monitor 6.Move your mouse to select the top-left corner of the area to capture and Move your mouse to select the bottom-right corner of the monitor mirroring on OBs (to avoid black screens from protection)
+5.Open OBS, set it to copy window and right click > fullscreen projection > (choose your monitor) 6.Move your mouse to select the top-left corner of the area to capture and Move your mouse to select the bottom-right corner of the monitor mirroring on OBS (think of it as clicking and dragging a screenshot but you just point) (to avoid black screens from protection)
 7. the mouse MUST be on the screen of the real book so it can scroll down. have the online book set to: vertical scroll: OFF > Zoom: Fit to screen > Page layout: One page layout (for google book reader this is the sweet spot but it it needs to be a similar layout with non vertical and one page layout)
 8. Let the script scroll automatically and take screenshots after setting guide for screenshots.
 .
 When finished, press Ctrl + C to stop.